momentum-labz/crafts-sealed-bid-program/README.md

-# Crafts — Sealed Bid Auctions on Solana
+# Crafts — Sealed Bid Uniform Price Auction on Solana

-On-chain sealed-bid token auctions with uniform clearing price settlement.
+On-chain sealed-bid token auctions with uniform clearing price settlement, designed for ICO scenarios wiht 10k+ participants.

 ## What It Does